Donna Michelle

 Donna Michelle Ronne (née Fick; December 8, 1945 – April 9, 2004) was an American model, actress, and photographer.
 Known professionally as Donna Michelle, she was Playboy magazine's December 1963 Playmate of the Month and 1964 Playmate of the Year.
+She was the youngest Playmate of the Year ever at just 18 years old.
 Pompeo Posar and Edmund Leja photographed her centerfold images.

 Personal life

 The maiden name of Michelle's mother was Baron.
 On February 9, 1963, Michelle married David M. Ronne in Los Angeles; they divorced in April 1967.
 Michelle was seventeen years old and married when she was named Playmate of the Month.

 Michelle died of a heart attack in Ukiah, California, at the age of 58.